carlahnr/aircraft-accidents-analytics/README.md

  - [Execution](#execution)

 ## About
-A web application to display and analyze airplane crash data.
-In Python, it uses Flask, SQLite and Bootstrap5.
+A web application to display and analyze aircraft disaster data.

+In Python, made using Flask, SQLite and Bootstrap5, and it uses data from a Kaggle dataset.

 ## Project Setup